 As we wrote above, broccoli can be served both fresh and cooked.
-For dogs, as well as for humans, it is better to feed boiled cabbage, because not every body is able to process a large amount of fiber.
-The main thing when cooking to avoid adding hot spices (onions, garlic, pepper) and butter, as it can all harm the animal.
+For dogs as well as humans, it is better to feed boiled cabbage because not every body is able to process a large amount of fiber.
+The main thing when cooking is to avoid adding hot spices (onions, garlic, and pepper) and butter, as they can all harm the animal.

-Warning: Broccoli in the daily diet should be no more than 10% of the total food intake.
+Warning: Broccoli in the daily diet should make up no more than 10% of the total food intake.
 10–25% will lead to poisoning, and exceeding this threshold can even lead to death.

-Of course, it all depends on many factors: breed, weight, age of the dog and so on.
+Of course, it all depends on many factors: the dog’s breed, weight, age, and so on.
 But, before you systematically give your pet broccoli, see how he feels after the first trial meal.

 You can tell if your dog is overeating and intoxicated by several factors: vomiting, diarrhea, or general lethargy.
 If you notice these symptoms, you should contact your veterinarian right away.

 How Can I Tell if Broccoli Is Bad for My Dog?